3 Data

 rug(USArrests[,'Murder'], col=grey(0,.5))

-Note that if you your data are factor data, or discrete cardinal data, you can directly plot the counts or proportions: for each unique outcome \(x\) we compute \(\widehat{p}_{x}=\sum_{i=1}^{N}\mathbf{1}\left(X_{i}=x\right)/N\).
+Note that if you your data are factor data, or discrete cardinal data, you can directly plot the proportions in a bar plot.
+For each unique outcome \(x\) we compute \[\begin{eqnarray} \widehat{p}_{x}=\sum_{i=1}^{n}\mathbf{1}\left(\hat{X}_{i}=x\right)/n. \end{eqnarray}\] where \(n\) is the number of observations and \(\sum_{i=1}^{n}\mathbf{1}\left(\hat{X}_{i}=x\right)\) counts the number of observations equal to \(x\).
+The height of each line equals the proportion of data with a specific value.

 Code